 - Move third-party apps easily

-- More suitable for Android to Android transfer
+- More suitable for Android-to-Android transfer

-- Requires wired connection
+- Requires a wired connection between two devices.

 2. Move To iOS